-As per Section 10 of Foreign Exchange management Act 1999, Authorised Money Changers/ AMCs are entities who are authorised by the Reserve Bank of India (RBI) for the exchange of the currencies for private visits, business trips or as forex pre-paid cards.
+As per Section 10 of the Foreign Exchange Management Act 1999, Authorised Money Changers/ AMCs are entities who are authorized by the Reserve Bank of India (RBI) for the exchange of the currencies for private visits, business trips or as forex pre-paid cards.

 Accordingly, an AMC can be –

 - Restricted Money Changer (RMC) - authorised only to purchase foreign exchange from residents and non-residents

 - Full Fledged Money Changer (FFMC) - authorized to purchase and sell foreign exchange from residents and non-residents visiting India

 There are three different types of AMCs:

 - Authorized Dealer Category – I Banks ( AD Category – I Banks)

 - Authorized Dealer Category – II (AD Category – II), and